How do you digest food?

 Your cells mix oxygen molecules with sugar molecules and get an oxidation reaction – a slow reaction where the atoms combine in new ways to make carbon dioxide molecules and water molecules, with some leftover energy.

 The cells then poop out the carbon dioxide molecules, along with any water they don’t want, into your blood.
-Your blood carries the carbon dioxide molecules to your lungs and you breath it out.
-It carries the water to your kidneys, for you to get rid of as pee.
+Your blood carries the carbon dioxide molecules to your lungs and you breathe it out.
+Your blood also carries the water to your kidneys, for you to get rid of as pee.
 The cell keeps the energy to use itself.

 Why do we need energy?

 Digestion gives off just the same amount of energy as burning the same amount of food in a fire.
 Inside your body, though, you use that energy to power your muscle cells and keep your heart beating and your brain working, instead of using it to make a fire.
+A lot of the energy you use goes to your big brain – about 1/5 of all your energy.
+But it depends what you are doing.
+Thinking hard uses a lot more energy than daydreaming does.
+Your liver, heart, kidneys, and muscles use most of the rest.
 But there’s still plenty of heat from the oxidation reaction to keep you warm, too.

 Did you find out what you wanted to know about how we digest food?
 Let us know in the comments!